If you've googled anything related to ecommerce lately, for sure, you've come across the name ‘Shopify.'

 Global pandemic aside, ecommerce is here to stay, and according to Forbes, “the influence of ecommerce will be far greater moving forward than it has ever been before.”

-Shopify’s little piece of that ecommerce pie equals 988.6 million USD in revenue in the first quarter of this year alone.
-And their 1.75 million Shopify store owners can attest to how popular it is with them!
+Shopify's little piece of that ecommerce pie equals 988.6 million USD in revenue in the first quarter of this year alone.
+And there are millions of Shopify store owners who can attest to how popular it is with them!

 It's certainly a player amongst the big boys of ecommerce.